U.S. seeks 'substantial' fines in Fiat Chrysler emissions case -source

-WASHINGTON, Feb 2 (Reuters) - The U.S. Justice Department is seeking “substantial” civil fines from Fiat Chrysler Automobiles NV after the government filed suit accusing the company of illegally using software that led to excess emissions in 104,000 U.S. diesel vehicles sold since 2014, a person briefed on the matter said Friday.
+WASHINGTON (Reuters) - The U.S. Justice Department is seeking “substantial” civil fines from Fiat Chrysler Automobiles NV after the government filed suit accusing the company of illegally using software that led to excess emissions in 104,000 U.S. diesel vehicles sold since 2014, a person briefed on the matter said on Friday.

 Bloomberg News reported Friday that the Justice Department sent Fiat Chrysler lawyers a Jan.
 27 settlement offer that included requiring the company to offset excess pollution and take steps to prevent future excess emissions.